 Diagnosing and Treating Co-Occurring Disorders

 The presence of co-occurring disorders in addicted populations is significant.
-The highly-trained ARC’staff provides the care necessary to address these interlacing conditions.
+Our highly-trained staff provides the care necessary to address these interlacing conditions.
 Our methodology is a combination of the most effective, evidence-based techniques available.
 We also use alternative modalities of treatment, to help people who have previously been unsuccessful in other traditional treatment settings.
-This means that over the course of the client’s 30 day inpatient rehab we assess, diagnose, and administer individualized addiction treatment services that reveal the root causes of the individual’s addiction in order to create the most successful, personalized treatment program possible.
+This means that throughout the client’s 30 day inpatient rehab, we assess, diagnose, and administer individualized addiction treatment services that reveal the root causes of the individual’s addiction to create the most successful, personalized treatment program possible.

 Stages of 30 Day Inpatient Rehab Los Angeles